pgigis/sigcomm2021-offnets-artifacts/README.md

 ### Getting Acccess to the Datasets
-Our methodology uses TLS certificate scans as a building block, supplementing them with additional techniques (e.g., HTTP(S) fingerprints) and datasets (e.g., APNIC population estimates, CAIDA AS Relationship Dataset, IP-to-AS mapping, etc..).
+Our methodology uses TLS certificate scans as a building block, supplementing them with additional techniques (e.g., HTTP(S) fingerprints) and datasets (e.g., IP-to-AS mapping, APNIC user population estimates, etc..).

 We document in detail the datasets [here]().